 As from September 2019, MeDirect Belgium started investing in Dutch NHG (government guaranteed) mortgage loan receivables, as part of its strategy to diversify the Bank's credit portfolio and expand its presence to a third European market.
-MeDirect Belgium operates in the residential Dutch mortgage market through the purchasing of the receivables of newly originated Dutch mortgage loans through HollandWoont B.V. ("HollandWoont"), a multi-investor mortgage platform and a subsidiary of Dutch Mortgage Portfolio Management BV (DMPM) ('Lender of Record'), which is part of Blauwtrust Groep (BTG).
-HollandWoont is the lender of record (LoR).
+MeDirect Belgium operates in the residential Dutch mortgage market through the purchasing of the receivables of newly originated Dutch mortgage loans through HollandWoont, a multi-investor mortgage platform and a subsidiary of DMPM, which is part of BTG.
+HollandWoont is the LoR.